pnsaeta/p064/docs/LinearAlgebra.md

   \end{pmatrix}
 \\]

-Note that this operation only makes sense provided that both vectors have the same dimension (rank).
+Note that this operation only makes sense provided that both vectors have the same dimension.

 The magnitude of a vector having such an inner product is given by
 \begin{equation}\label{eq:real-mag}